Goucher College: Undergraduate level

-As of 2018, students choose from 33 different majors and six interdisciplinary programs; there are also special orientation courses for first-year students.
+As of 2023, students choose from 31 majors, including an individualized interdisciplinary major, and 39 minors; there are also special orientation courses for first-year students.
 The most popular majors are in the humanities and social sciences, languages, biological sciences, and performing arts.
 Goucher is also well-known for its creative writing, dance, and pre-med departments.
-The student-faculty ratio is 10:1, and the average class size is 17.
+The student-faculty ratio is 10:1, and the average class size is 16.
+The college also offers 4+1 bachelor’s/master’s programs itself and with Johns Hopkins University, Loyola University Maryland, Middlebury College, and University of Maryland, Baltimore and a dual degree engineering program with Columbia University.
 Goucher is accredited by the Middle States Commission on Higher Education.

 Goucher began requiring all undergraduates to study abroad in 2006, which was the most notable of several reforms to the school's curriculum in that period.
 A popular choice for students is a three-week course abroad during the winter, spring, or summer.
 Goucher offers over 60 semester and yearlong study-abroad programs in 30 countries but allows students to register in programs by other schools.
 Undergraduates are also expected to either complete an internship, participate in community engagement work, or work as a faculty research assistant.
 Goucher sponsors a competitive grant program for students participating in summer internships.

 In 2017, Goucher instituted a revamped set of general education requirements into the curriculum called "Goucher Commons" including a first-year seminar, emphasis on writing, data analytics, and foreign language and culture, a capstone course, and inquiry into at least two areas.
 In 2018, Goucher announced plans to eliminate seven majors, including mathematics, physics, religion, music, and Russian studies, following a "Program Prioritization Process" involving faculty which cited low overall interest in those majors among students.
 The school said that advanced courses in these subjects will remain part of the overall curriculum and that the class of 2022 and students that were studying in those majors will be unaffected by the change.